TeenLife Virtual Gap Year Fairs for 2021Posted June 30, 2021, 5:44 pm by

 Gap Year at SOAR is a program designed for young adults (ages 18 to 24) with ADHD and LD (learning differences) to help them gain independence, a sense of adventure, and life skills.
 Participants will be able to live at SOAR’s Eagle View Ranch in Dubois, Wyoming and learn how to tackle real-life responsibilities in a close setting.
 They will learn skills like: cooking meals, doing laundry, and organizing their space.
 They can also take courses through Central Wyoming College that will help them learn workforce readiness and personal financing.
 This comprehensive program is unlike any other, so if you want to learn more about it then watch Gap Year at SOAR’s December 2020 TeenLife presentation.

-Where There Be Dragons has a three-month immersive cultural program with programs in locations like Asia (including India), Latin America, Africa, and Southwest United States.
+Where There Be Dragons has a three-month immersive cultural program.
+Locations include Asia (including India), Latin America, Africa, and Southwest United States.
 This program is designed to build meaningful and long-lasting relationships with local communities.
 “Dragon students” are travelers who engage in homestays, trekking, apprenticeships, and immersive language learning.
 Want to know more about the process and what you can expect as a Dragon student?
 Check out Where There Be Dragons’ December 2020 TeenLife presentation.

 Taylor The Gap is a gap advisor (Marion Taylor) that offers a free initial consultation and then an assessment of students’ interests and goals.
 She goes on to help students find their gap program match based on their needs, interests, and future goals.
 Marion was a former board member of the Gap Year Association and a frequent speaker at gap fairs and educational institutions.
 Wondering if you need a gap advisor and if this is the right one for you?
 Check out Taylor The Gap’s December 2020 TeenLife presentation for more insight.